-Sharing costs with friends or family can make these opulent vacation villas in Jamaica more affordable for a special get-together of friends or family.
+Sharing costs can make these opulent vacation villas in Jamaica more affordable for a special get-together of friends or family.

-The island of Jamaica is a popular tourist destination because of its tropical climate, craggy coastline with white sandy beaches, lush tree and ground vegetation, verdant golf courses, zesty foods paired with reggae and rum, and long tradition of warmth and hospitality.
+The island of Jamaica is a popular tourist destination because of its tropical climate, craggy coastline with white sandy beaches, and lush tree and ground vegetation.
+It also offers miles of verdant golf courses, zesty foods paired with reggae and rum, and a long tradition of warmth and hospitality.

-A one-week stay at a five-star, professionally staffed villa in Jamaica doesn’t come cheap –especially during high season, which runs from mid-December to mid-April.
-But the costs of a sybaritic experience can be whittled down substantially when it’s split among one or more families, or a tribe of friends.
+A one-week stay at a five-star, professionally staffed villa in Jamaica doesn’t come cheap.
+This is especially true during the high season, which runs from mid-December to mid-April.
+But the costs of a sybaritic experience can be whittled down substantially when it’s split among one or more families or a tribe of friends.

-An expansive wraparound veranda with wood-shuttered, floor-to-ceiling doors affords commanding views from every room, overseeing the large pool and gracious deck; the carefully pruned tropical garden with blooming plants and fruit trees; and the sparkling Caribbean at the bottom of the hill.
-The unattached three-bedroom guesthouse nearby has a recreation room with pool, ping-pong and foosball tables.
+An expansive wraparound veranda with wood-shuttered, floor-to-ceiling doors affords commanding views from every room, overseeing the large pool and gracious deck.
+The carefully pruned tropical garden has blooming plants and fruit trees, and the sparkling Caribbean is at the bottom of the hill.

-For a nominal fee ($100 per person, per week) guests at Sugar Hill become temporary members of the Tryall Club, which includes access to the 1,000-foot private beach with a café on the water, reduced fees at the 18-hole golf course, nine all-weather tennis courts, a kid’s club and fitness center and the historic 18th-century Georgian Great House, which offers dining and afternoon tea.
+For a nominal fee, guests at Sugar Hill become temporary members of the Tryall Club, which includes access to the 1,000-foot private beach with a café on the water, reduced fees at the 18-hole golf course, nine all-weather tennis courts, a kid’s club and fitness center and the historic 18th-century Georgian Great House, which offers dining and afternoon tea.